 D U P A (Diffuse Unpatterned Alopecia)

-Whereas in many who suffer androgen related alopecias, the advancement accedes to the Norwood-Hamilton scale other forms of the alopecia may introduce confusion as to the validity of transplanting techniques.
+In many who suffer androgen related alopecias, the advancement accedes to the Norwood-Hamilton scale.
+However other forms of alopecia may present which can introduce confusion as to the validity of follicular transplantion.

-Diffuse Patterned Alopecia (androgenetic) – presents as a diffuse often inexorable follicle miniaturisation process causing hair density reduction at the Anterior, Central and Posterior Vertices which does not equate with the established Norwood-Hamilton classification.
-The Occipital Region however is usually unaffected and therefore serves as a donor site from which donor follicles may be harvested for transplantation.
+DPA Diffuse Patterned Alopecia (androgenetic) – can present as diffuse often inexorable follicle miniaturisation causing hair density reduction at the Anterior, Central and Posterior Vertices.
+This may not equate with the established Norwood-Hamilton classification.
+The Occipital Region however is usually unaffected and therefore serves as a donor site from which follicles may be harvested for transplantation.

 Diffuse Un-patterned Alopecia (androgenic) also presents as a miniaturisation and eventual loss of hair-bearing follicles over the entire scalp including the occipital region which renders the subject unsuitable for hair transplantation procedures.